mvolkmann/blog/src/remix.md

 Any route can export an `action` function that is optionally async.
 These are invoked when a `form` on the page is submitted.
-They only exist and run on the server, never in the browser.
+Like `loader` functions, these functions only exist and run on the server, never in the browser.
-These enable implementing both client and server functionality for a route in the same source file.
+They enable implementing both client and server functionality for a route in the same source file.

 `action` functions process POST requests to the route.